 Marketers generally keep the content – and the distractions – on a squeeze page to a minimum.
 Unlike a typical homepage or directory page, a squeeze page usually does not include a search box, navigational links or any other way to browse additional information.

-The page is designed to keep the user focused on the singular goal of handing over their e-mail address.
+The web page is designed to keep the user focused on the singular goal of handing over their e-mail address.

 In addition to text, some squeeze pages also utilize informative ‘teaser’ content such as video that helps to promote whatever the squeeze page promises to deliver.